handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ## Setting the calculation range

-By default, the plugin makes calculations on data from all rows in the endpoint's destination column.
+By default, the `columnSummary` plugin makes calculations on data from all rows in the endpoint's destination column.
 However, you can specify it differently by column and row.

 The properties responsible for this are `ranges` and `sourceColumn`.

 ### Row ranges

-The `**ranges**` option specifies the row range that will be included in the calculations.
-It should be declared as an `array of arrays`, where each of the arrays represents a single row range.
+The `ranges` option specifies the row range that will be included in the calculations.
+It should be declared as an array of arrays, where each of the arrays represents a single row range.

 In the example below, this configuration would perform the calculations for rows: `0`, `1`, `2`, `3`, `4`, `6`, `8` and `9`.